emmettmcdow/predictor/README.md

 # Twitter Predictors
 No one can predict the future.
 But some people have a better intuition for the future than others.
 I want to build a tool that can identify and rank the people with the best prediction track record.

-If you can identify those with a better prediciton track record, you can then listen to them more closely.
+If you can identify those with a better prediction track record, you can then listen to them more closely.
 You can also do the opposite for those with a worse prediction track record.

 There is no algorithm for truth.
 And human language is imprecise.
-With current technologies, it is impossible to determine algorithmically determine the validity of a statement.
+With current technologies, it is impossible to algorithmically determine the validity of a statement.
 However, with LLMs it is possible to categorize whether a statement is a prediction or not.

 By labeling tweets as predictions or not, the user can judge for themselves and get a better understanding of the accuracy of individuals and groups.